Discovering the Blue Zones

 The concept of blue zones grew from the demographic work Gianni Pes and Michel Poulain outlined in the Journal of Experimental Gerontology, identifying Sardinia, Italy as the region with the highest concentration of male centenarians.

 Pes and Poulain drew concentric blue circles on the map highlighting these villages of extreme longevity and began to refer to this area inside the circle as the blue zone.
 Building on that demographic work, Dan and a team of scientists often including Pes and Poulain, pinpointed other longevity hotspots worldwide and dubbed them blue zones.

 Ultimately, Dan and the team of demographers and researchers found that all blue zones areas share nine specific lifestyle habits that we call the Power 9®.

 Dan’s adventures – and all that he learned – is chronicled in his book The Blue Zones, as well as The Blue Zones Solution, The Blue Zones Challenge, The Blue Zones American Kitchen, and Blue Zones Secrets.
 The books became New York Times bestsellers and drew worldwide media attention.
 The subsequent bestsellers Thrive and Blue Zones of Happiness takes a Blue Zones approach to solve another mystery: Why are the world’s happiest places the happiest?

-The Blue Zones LLC is now dedicated to creating Blue Zones across the United States.
-The first effort, in Albert Lea, Minnesota, was a “stunning” success (learn more about our approach and other Blue Zones Projects).
+Blue Zones is now dedicated to creating healthy communities across the United States.
+The first effort, in Albert Lea, Minnesota, was a “stunning” success, and formed the blueprint for our Blue Zones Projects.